NREL/H2Integrate/docs/user_guide/cost_years.md

 (cost:cost_years)=
 # Cost year of Cost Models
 Some cost models are derived from literature and output costs (CapEx and OpEx) in a specific dollar-year.
 Some cost models require users to input the key cost information, and the output costs are in the same cost year as the user-provided costs.
 For [cost models with a built-in cost year](#cost-models-with-inherent-cost-year), the cost year is not required as an input for the cost model.
-For [cost models based on user provided costs](#cost-models-with-user-input-cost-year), the `cost_year` should be included in the tech_config for that technology.
+For [cost models based on user-provided costs](#cost-models-with-user-input-cost-year), the `cost_year` should be included in the tech_config for that technology.

 ## Cost models with inherent cost year